bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/standardpoolconverter.md

 the new owner needs to accept the transfer

-can only be called by the converter upgrder while the upgrader is the owner
+can only be called by the converter upgrader while the upgrader is the owner

 note that prior to version 28, you should use 'transferAnchorOwnership' instead